Skip to content

 In this skills-based training, you will obtain the skills necessary to draft effective declarations.
 We will provide you with the tools you need to understand how and when to use a declaration to tell your client’s story.
 We will provide practice tips for writing declarations, including how to assist clients with language access needs and those experiencing trauma.
 Additionally, we will cover a range of advocacy and style considerations when drafting a persuasive declaration.
 We will draw on examples from immigration, family law, and housing cases, but the skills and information will be applicable to other legal services practices.
 During this session, you will have a chance to draft a declaration, collaborate with peers, and receive feedback in order to build your skillset.
 Our conversation will be led by: Andrea Mangones, Managing Attorney, Kids in Need of Defense (KIND) Jenadee Nanini, Family Law Staff Attorney, D.C.
 Bar Pro Bono Center This Litigation Skills Series session is free to attend, but registration is required, and donations are encouraged to support our programs!
 Grab a colleague and reserve your spot today.

-Graphic: Best Practices In Pro Bono: Self-Care During Crisis
+Graphic: Best Practices in Pro Bono: Self-Care During Crisis

 Best Practices in Pro Bono: Self-Care During Crisis